hanzoai/genjo/GUIDELINES.md

     <img src="imgs/transformer2.png" style="width: 90%;" />
 </div>

-In addition, LLaDA designates a reserved token as the mask token (i.e., 126336).
+In addition, Genjo designates a reserved token as the mask token (i.e., 126336).

 ## Pre-training
-The pre-training of LLaDA is straightforward and simple.
+The pre-training of Genjo is straightforward and simple.
 Starting from an existing autoregressive model training code, only a few lines need to be modified.
 We provide the core code (i.e., loss computation) here.